 Parish Councils were established as the first tier of local government in 1894 to take over local oversight of civic duties in rural towns and villages.
 Ailsworth Parish Council discharges its duties and powers within the law and according to its governance policies.
 These policies are reviewed annually.

 The rules governing the behaviour of Parish councillors are set out in the Code of Conduct issued by central government in April 2007.
 Parish Councillors work to rules on how business is conducted, as set out in the Standing Orders adopted by the Parish Council.
-Ailsworth’s Standing Orders also include information on:
+Ailsworth’s APC Standing-Orders-2018-England-revised-2020 April 2022 also include information on:

 - Procedures at the Annual Parish Meeting;